PoissonBallon/EasyRealm/README.md

 ## License

-MagicalRealm is available under the MIT license.
+EasyRealm is available under the MIT license.
 See the LICENSE file for more info.